-- Add dry ingredients to wet and blend until just combined.
-Dough will be crumbly yet you should be able to form the balls with your hands.
-If not, add 1/2-1 teaspoon of liquid such as water or almond milk.
+- Add dry ingredients to wet and blend until combined.
+The dough will be crumbly yet you should be able to form the balls with your hands.
+If too dry, add 1/2-1 teaspoon of water or dairy-free milk.

 - Bake for 7-10 minutes.
 Remove from the oven and let cool completely.